Living Room Furniture Arrangement

-Living room furniture arrangement seems to be the biggest problem most of my clients have.
+The living room furniture arrangement seems to be the biggest problem most of my clients have when decorating a room.

 Take a look at Olga's and Lou's furniture layout and how I was able to help them solve their problem...

 Are You Guilty?